Mikejmoffitt/microlog/readme.md

 which is in the site's output directory.

 There's no need to put any of the HTML boilerplate.
 In fact, don't, it might break something.
-All that is needed at the top is the first few lines to be formatted like this:
+All that is needed at the top is the first lines to be formatted like this:

     [Article Name]

+Then throw this guy on the second line:
     [Date written]

 The first two lines are used for generating the index.
 The max length for the title is 80 characters.
 The date is pretty strictly in this format: